 On September 27, 2019, the California Legislature approved AB 1197, which introduces Section 21080.27 of the California PRC.
 Section 21080.27 exempts from the requirements of CEQA certain activities approved or carried out by the City of Los Angeles and other eligible public agencies, related to supportive housing and emergency shelters.
-As described in Attachment 4, the proposed project responds to the requirements listed in AB 1197, therefore, staff recommends that the Board determines that it is exempt from the provisions of CEQA pursuant PRC Section 21080.27.
+As described in Attachment 4, the proposed Project responds to the requirements listed in AB 1197, therefore, staff recommends that the Board determines that it is exempt from the provisions of CEQA pursuant to PRC Section 21080.27.

 Moreover, on March 18, 2020, Governor Newsom signed and issued Executive Order No. N-32- 20 suspending CEQA and the CEQA Guidelines' requirements "for any project using Homeless Emergency Aid Program funds, Homeless Housing, Assistance, and Prevention Program funds, or funds appropriated in Senate Bill 89, signed on March 17, 2020."
 The Governor noted that "strict compliance with the various statutes and regulations specified in this order would prevent, hinder, or delay appropriate actions to prevent and mitigate the effects of the COVID-19 pandemic."
-Because this project uses "Homeless Housing, Assistance and Prevention Program" funds, RAP staff recommends that the Board determines that it is exempt from CEQA under the Governor's Executive Order No. N-32-20.
+Because this project uses Homeless Housing, Assistance, and Prevention Program funds for at least a portion of the work at the site, RAP staff recommends that the Board determines that it is exempt from CEQA under the Governor's Executive Order No. N-32-20.